-Follow these simple maintenance guidelines and the 680GC Cut-Off Saw will keep running at its very best.
+Follow these simple maintenance guidelines and your saw will keep running at its very best.

 AFTER EACH USE

 - 1. Rinse the saw, guide bar and diamond chain with water. - 2.
 Follow instructions on the Daily Maintenance Label, located on the air filter cover.